-- 6. Jury trial and counterclaims Landlord and Tenant agree not to use their ght to a Trial by Jury in any action or proceeding brought by either, against the ther, for any matter concerning this Lease or the Apartment.
-This does not include actions for personal injury or property damage.
-Tenant gives up any right be bring a counterclaim or set-off in any action or proceeding by Landlord against enant on any matter directly or indirectly related to this Lease or Apartment.
-Inless otherwise herein specifically stated, there shall be no attorneys fees pollectible by either nature as against the other. ollectible by either party as against the other. - 7.
-No waiver, illegality Landlord's acceptance of rent or failure to enforce my term in this Lease is not a waiver of any of Landlord's rights.
-If a term in its Lease is illegal, the rest of this lease remains in full force. - 8.
-Insolvency If (1) Tenant assigns property for the benefit of creditors, or 2) a non-bankruptcy trustee or receiver of Tenant or Tenant's property is pointed, Landlord may give Tenant 30 days notice of cancellation of the Term f this Lease.
+6. Jury trial and counterclaims Landlord and Tenant agree not to use their ght to a Trial by Jury in any action or proceeding brought by either, against the ther, for any matter concerning this Lease or the Apartment.
+This does not clude actions for personal injury or property damage.
+Tenant gives up any right o bring a counterclaim or set-off in any action or proceeding by Landlord against enant on any matter directly or indirectly related to this Lease or Apartment.
+Inless otherwise herein specifically stated, there shall be no attorneys fees allectible by either narty as against the other. ollectible by either party as against the other.

+7. No waiver, illegality Landlord's acceptance of rent or failure to enforce ny term in this Lease is not a waiver of any of Landlord's rights.
+If a term in his Lease is illegal, the rest of this lease remains in full force.

+8. Insolvency If (1) Tenant assigns property for the benefit of creditors, or 2) a non-bankruptcy trustee or receiver of Tenant or Tenant's property is popinted, Landlord may give Tenant 30 days notice of cancellation of the Term f this Lease.
 If any of the above is not fully dismissed within the 30 days, the erm shall end on the date stated in the notice.
 Tenant must continue to pay rent, amages, losses and expenses without offset.
-If Tenant files a voluntary ankruptcy petition or an involuntary bankruptcy petition is filed against Tenant, andlord may not end this lease. - 9.
-Rules Tenant must comply with the following rules.
+If Tenant files a voluntary ankruptcy petition or an involuntary bankruptcy petition is filed against Tenant, andlord may not end this lease.

+9. Rules Tenant must comply with the following rules.
 Notice of new rules ill be given to Tenant.
 Landlord need not enforce rules against other Tenants. andlord is not liable to Tenant if another Tenant violates these rules.
-Tenant sectives no rights under these rules:

-The comfort or rights of other Tenants must not be interfered with.
+Tenant ceives no rights under these rules:) The comfort or rights of other Tenants must not be interfered with.
 This

-- means that annoying sounds, smells and lights are not allowed.

-No one is allowed on the roof.
-Nothing may be placed on or attached to fire escapes, sills, windows or exterior walls of the Apartment or in the hallways - or public areas.
+- No one is allowed on the roof.
+Nothing may be placed on or attached to fire escapes, sills, windows or exterior walls of the Apartment or in the hallways or public areas.
 Smoking is not permitted in elevators.
-Messengers and trade people must

-Smoking is not permitted in elevators.
+Messengers and trade people must - Smoking is not permitted in elevators.
 Messengers and trade people must only use service elevators and service entrances.
 Tenant must give to Landlord keys to all locks.
 At least 80% of the apartment floors must be covered by carpets or rugs.
 No waterbeds allowed in Apartments.
 Dogs, cats or other pets are not allowed in the Apartment or Building.
 Garbage disposal rules must be followed.
 Wash lines, vents and plumbing fixtures must be used for their intended purpose.
 Laundry machines in laundry room, if any, are used at Tenant's risk and cost.
 Instructions must be followed.

+- Instructions must be followed.
 Moving furniture, fixtures or equipment must be scheduled with Landlord.
 Tenant must not send Landlord's employees on errands.

-Wrongly parked cars maybe removed without notice at Tenant's cost.
+Wrongly parked cars maybe removed without notice at Tenant's cost. - Tenant must not allow the cleaning of the windows or other part of the Apartment or Building from the outside.